Prenuptial Agreements in Australia

 What is a prenup?

-A prenup is a document that explains how your assets will be distributed in the event your separate from your partner or spouse.
+For many couples, a prenuptial agreement in Australia, commonly known as a prenup, is a document that explains how your assets will be distributed in the event your separate from your partner or spouse.

 A prenup lists all of the property and all of the debts that each person owns.
 It then specifies what each person’s property rights will be after the marriage.